Introduction

 Your duty of care

-Businesses must ensure that:
+Businesses must make sure that:

 • All waste is stored and disposed of responsibly